MihirMore/100daysofcode-Python/log.md

 **Thoughts** : Started with learning about Turtle Graphics in Python which provides us with a GUI.
 Worked on with creating different patterns by using methods from the turtle graphics and did some exercises for moving turtle, drawing spirograph and generating a random walk.
 The final project is an interesting piece of art by Damien Hirst and recreating the art using the turtle graphics was awesome.

 ### Day - 19
 **Thoughts** : Moved the learning further about Turtle Graphics and how to move the Turtle in a co-ordinate system style.
 Also learnt about event listeners and how to control the turtle using a keyboard.
 Also, went over how to create and use multiple instances of an object.
 The final project was developed by using multiple instances of Turtle() and random().
 The user places bet over a turtle and turtle moves randomly at a speed between 1,10.
 One the most exciting project I've built in the challenge.

+### Day - 20
+**Thoughts** : Learned a very important concept of inheritance and how it helps to use assign attributes and implement methods of super class.
+The project I built today is a classic [snake game](https://en.wikipedia.org/wiki/Snake_(video_game_genre)) originally developed by Gremiln as Blockade and then preloaded by Nokia where it got insanely famous.
+I developed this game in 2-day parts where today I just tackled how to show a snake and control the snake with keyboard inputs.